City/Town: • Oakland |

 Pratt House

-According to the last owners, the property was owned by Earl Silas Tupper, the inventor of Tupperware and founder of the Tupperware Plastics Company, sometime in the early-1950s, although this cannot be confirmed.
-The corporate headquarters of the Tupperware Company was moved from Massachusetts to Orlando, Florida in 1952.
-After a falling out with his vice-president Brownie Wise, which resulted in her dismissal in 1958, Tupper sold The Tupperware Company to Rexall Drug Company for $16 million.
-Shortly afterward, he divorced his wife, gave up his U.S. citizenship to avoid taxes, and moved to an island off the coast of Costa Rica, or according to other sources Isla San Josรฉ.
+The Tupperware Company’s corporate headquarters was moved from Massachusetts to Orlando, Florida, in 1952, where he would purchase the Pratt House.
+According to Wise’s autobiography, she was accused of “undermining the company’s image” when she reportedly used a Tupperware container as a dog dish.
+The two had a falling out, resulting in her dismissal in 1958.
+Tupper sold the Tupperware Company to Rexall Drug Company for $16 million.
+Shortly afterward, he divorced his wife, gave up his U.S. citizenship to avoid taxes, and moved to an island off the coast of Costa Rica, or, according to other sources, Isla San Josรฉ, where Tupper suffered a heart attack and died on October 3, 1983.

-In 1956, Garrett Nicholas Mastenbrook purchased the home from Tina Pratt Hale, the last of the Pratt family to own the home, and moved his family down to Florida.
-Mastenbrook was head of the Kalamazoo Die Casting Company of Kalamazoo, Michigan, and formely involved in the wholesale oil business.
-He became involved in citrus farming, as well as the buying and selling of citrus groves here in Florida.
-The Mastenbrooks owned the home until the 1980s when it was purchased by Khalil bin Laden.
+In 1956, Garrett Nicholas Mastenbrook purchased the home from Tina Pratt Hale, the last of the Pratt family to own it, and moved his family to Florida.
+Luther Padgett was the groundskeeper since its construction in 1928 and remained in that capacity.
+Mastenbrook was head of the Kalamazoo Die Casting Company of Kalamazoo, Michigan, and was formally involved in the wholesale oil business.
+He became involved in citrus farming and the buying and selling of citrus groves here in Florida.

 Khalil bin Laden, the “Desert Bear”

 Khalil bin Laden, one of Osama bin Ladenโs 54 siblings, bought the property for his wife as a wedding gift in December 1980 through his Florida company, Desert Bear, for $1.6 million.
-The mansion would also be known as “Desert Bear” during the time.
+The mansion would also be known as “Desert Bear” during their occupation.
+In 1983, Khalil attempted to sell the home for $2.5 million or rent the house for $1,200 a day, whichever offer came first.
+Although it’s not known if someone rented it, it is known that he retained ownership of the house until 2006.

 Soon after the 9/11 terrorist attacks, Khalil bin Laden, along with many other of his relatives, left the United States on a chartered flight accompanied by bodyguards and associates.
 Khalil bin Laden had suspicious connections to the Tri-Border frontier region of Brazil, which is known for evidence of terrorism.
-Adding to the suspicions were his inquiries to informant Bonnie Sharrit about bringing in Arabs from Saudi Arabia and Brazil to attend a Florida flight school.
-According to federal officials though, Khalil bin Laden was not involved in the terrorist attacks in any form and left the country for the safety of his and his family.
+Adding to the suspicions were his inquiries to informant Bonnie Sharrit about bringing Arabs from Saudi Arabia and Brazil to attend a Florida flight school.
+According to federal officials, though, Khalil bin Laden was not involved in the terrorist attacks in any form and left the country for the safety of his and his family.

 John LeClair